kerimamansaryyev/dart_pusher_channels/README.md

 # Help in development

-Author of the package currently needs help with testing the package on other OS platforms and some test servers using Pusher protocol to implement encrypted and presence channels.
+Author of the package currently needs help with testing the package on other OS platforms:
+- Linux

+Development and testing of:
+- Presence channels
+- Encrypted channels

 # Contributors
 ### Maintainer: